8bitbuddhist/PixelMaestro/README.md

 ## Companion App

 PixelMaestro has a companion desktop application called PixelMaestro Studio.
-PixelMaestro Studio lets you create custom animations, save and share configurations, control devices over USB, and more.
+PixelMaestro Studio lets you design custom animations, save and share configurations, control devices over USB, and more.
 [Click here](https://github.com/8bitbuddhist/PixelMaestro-Studio) to learn more about PixelMaestro Studio.

 ## Running Tests